Skip to main content

 (Skip to the Google Workspace section if you have a Google account with a custom domain provider.)

-Note: this is an example.
+Note: The image above is an example.
 The value that you should use is unique to your account.
 Please refer to your own account's SPF Record Checker by going to Settings > Email Settings > SMTP Server.
-(For SMTP server only)
+(For SMTP server - Custom option only)

 For Microsoft email accounts, create or add this value to your SPF record: